a11599/tmodplay/README.md

 - Real stereo mode for MODs utilizing panning commands
 - 640x480 graphical user interface with scopes and RMS meters

+A browser/Javascript based version is available at https://github.com/a11599/tmodplay-js with a few additional features.
+Try it online at https://a11599.github.io/tmodplay-js/!

 # Primer